abolim/Twitter-Abusive-Language-Detection/Data/README.md

 ### Original Data

-The original data used for this replication project can be found in this directory as **'twitter-hate-speech-classifier-data.csv'**
+The original data used for this replication project can be found in the Data directory in a file titles **'twitter-hate-speech-classifier-data.csv'**.
+This csv file contains 14,509 unique tweets (1 tweet per row) and 20 attributes.
+The size of this file is 2.73 MB.

 URL: https://github.com/abolim/Reproducibility-Research-Replication/tree/master/Data